-Are you following me?-

 ”I think Suvi is right, you’ll be happy with two, one will be loud enough I think.”

 ”Exactly,” Suvi nodded and smiled at Joni who served her a glass of juice. ”Thank you,” she said, sipping the cold drink.
 Joni gave the beer to Adam and then hesitantly looked at Chris.

 ”Thank you Joni, I can get myself one, but thanks for remembering,” he smiled gently at the youth then turned to his friend. ”How often have you been around infants Adam, honestly.”

-”Well, they’re cute, I always dreamed of big family,” Adam nodded.
+”Well, they’re cute, I always dreamed of a big family,” Adam nodded.

-”And I can’t wait to see if you say the same thing when we have this one; all those night awakenings and poopy diapers,” Suvi snickered. ”Oh Jesus, why did I agree to this?”
-She joked then.
+”And I can’t wait to see if you say the same thing when we have this one; all those night awakenings and poopy diapers,” Suvi snickered and added with a joking tone; ”Oh Jesus, why did I agree to this?”

 Joni returned again from the kitchen and gave Chris his beer before sitting down next to him holding his own, leaving some space between them this time.